Receivable Protection Program (RPP) FAQs

 This Alleged Debtor List – How does a company get designated as an Alleged Debtor?

-As part of the Outstanding Invoice Intervention Process, IAM Staff conducts a step-by-step procedure by which a company will be identified as an Alleged Debtor if no effort is made to resolve the outstanding debt.
-Ample time is provided to the alleged debtor to pay off the outstanding invoice before being placed on that list.
+As part of RPP Intervention, IAM Staff conducts a step-by-step procedure by which a company will be identified as an Alleged Debtor if no effort is made to resolve the outstanding debt.
+Ample time is provided to the alleged debtor to pay off the outstanding invoice or propose an acceptable payment plan before being placed on that list.
 Additionally, IAM staff will work with the debtor company to follow up on debts that they may be waiting for from other IAM members.